 Editorial Note: I am publishing this on behalf of the Dev Platform Team.

-The first preview release of PowerToys contains two utilities with all the code for the project on GitHub.
+The first preview release of PowerToys has two utilities, with all the code for the project on GitHub.
 The repo also contains the information and tools you need to understand how the PowerToys’ utilities work together and how to create your own utilities.

 To kick the tires on the first two utilities, download the installer here.
 The main PowerToys service runs when Windows starts and a user logs in.
 When the service is running, a PowerToys icon appears in the system tray.
 Selecting the icon launches the PowerToys settings UI.
-The settings UI lets you enable and disable individual utilities and provides settings for each utility.
+The settings UI lets you turn on and turn off individual utilities and provides settings for each utility.
 There is also a link to the help doc for each utility.
 You can right click the tray icon to quit the Power Toys service.

-If you find bugs or have suggestions, please open an issue in the Power Toys GitHub repo.
-The backlog for creating new utilities is here.
+If you find bugs or have suggestions, please open an issue in the Power Toys GitHub, which is where the backlog for creating new utilities is.
 You can provide feedback on the backlog to suggest new ideas or a different priority order by joining the backlog discussion in this issue.

 First two utilities

 This first preview of PowerToys contains two utilities.
 The Windows key shortcut guide and a window manager called FancyZones.

 Windows key shortcut guide

 The Windows key shortcut guide is a full screen overlay utility that provides a dynamic set of Windows key shortcuts for the given desktop and currently active window.
 When the Windows key is held down for one second, (this time can be tuned in settings,) an overlay appears on the desktop showing all available Windows key shortcuts and what action those shortcuts will take given the current state of the desktop and active window.
 If the Windows key continues to be held down after a shortcut is issued, the overlay will remain up and show the new state of the active window.